storycraft/asdf-overlay/doc/src/developer-guide/workspace-setup.md

 cd asdf-overlay
 ```

-Initialize and update submodules by using commands below.
+Initialize and update submodules by using a command below.
 ```bash
 git submodule update --init --recursive
 ```